oasis-tcs/mqtt/mqtt-sn-2.0/prose/edit/src/images/package/tabled/README.md

 # Package Diagrams (Table)

-The diagrams representing the bytefields of MQTT-SN packages in a manner very similar to the incoming draft as well as to the existing MQTT v5.0 specification.
+The diagrams representing the bytefields of MQTT-SN packets in a manner very similar to the incoming draft as well as to the existing MQTT v5.0 specification.

 ## Tools